 That’s where manufacturers are hitting a wall when it comes to improved sustainability: they can only do so much on their own.
 They need the help of producers – their suppliers – to make any significant gains toward real sustainability.

 Suppliers are on the front line in the battle for sustainability.
 They’re the ones with boots on the ground where they face the daily issues of water conservation, implementation of renewable energy sources, and better use of more traditional, non-renewable energy.

 For manufacturers, sustainability means producing goods in the least environmentally harmful way while conserving both energy and natural resource consumption.
 Food processors face several issues in their bid to become more sustainable, such as packaging, food loss, and other renewable energy sources.

 TraceGains Can Help

-TraceGains’ suite of software solutions can help pave the way for both suppliers and manufacturers to make the transition toward real sustainability.
+TraceGains’ suite of software solutions can pave the way for both suppliers and manufacturers to transition toward real sustainability.

-Supplier Management allows users to manage supplier documentation with unique access to custom dashboards for critical documents including allergens, organic, nutrition, supplier/item risk analysis, and more.
+Supplier Management allows users to manage supplier documentation with unique access to custom dashboards for critical documents, including allergens, organic, nutrition, supplier/item risk analysis, and more.
 Supplier Management directly taps into TraceGains Network, allowing customers to request documentation from all their suppliers with one action.
-Conversely, suppliers can submit required documentation to all their suppliers using TraceGains’ PostOnce™ technology.
+Conversely, suppliers can submit required documentation to all their suppliers using TraceGains’ PostOnce® technology.

-A new sustainability form is available online that allows customers to assess their suppliers to make sure the product they’re sourcing matches not only to safety and quality specifications, but ethical and sustainable standards.
+The Sustainability Form allows customers to assess their suppliers to ensure the product they’re sourcing matches not only to safety and quality specifications but also ethical and sustainable standards.
 This also allows sustainable suppliers to stand out from the crowd and capitalize on their competitive advantage.
+Request a demo today.